una-language/una-language/readme.md

 # Una

-<i>Una</i> is a functional programming language that is being transpiled to JavaScript and looks like the bastard son of Lisp, JavaScript and Python.
+`Una` is a functional programming language that is being transpiled to JavaScript and looks like the bastard son of Lisp, JavaScript and Python.

 ## Installation